 Densely covered with lush forests and rugged mountains, Idukki can be reached by the excellent road network the state government has to offer to its visitors.
 State-run and private-run buses frequently run on the routes of this district embarked on the western ghats of Kerela.
 To reach Idukki, the nearest railhead is in Theni and the closest airbase is in Cochin.
 Here’s how to reach Idukki via different modes of transport.

-Cochin International Airport is the nearest airbase to Idukki.
+Cochin International Airport (COK) is the nearest airbase to Idukki.
 Major airlines have direct flights available from cities like Delhi, Mumbai, Kolkata, and Chennai.
 On deboarding at the airport, one can hire a can or board a bus to cover the remaining distance, which is around 3 hours long.

 With a wide network of roads, Idukki is well connected to other major cities of India.
 One can self-drive to Idukki from neighboring cities like Kochi, Kollam, Kottayam, Kattappana, Moolamattam, Munnar, Kumily, and Thodupuzha.
 Plenty of Kerala State Road Transport Corporation of bus services is available on all these routes to Idukki.
 With the quaint lush green landscape around, the road network is excellent.

 The nearest railhead to Idukki is Theni Railway Station.
 With a rich network of trains, this station is well connected to most of the major cities in India like Chennai, Bangalore, Kodaikanal, Palani, etc.

 Travel Tip - The travel experts at Adotrip suggest that Idukki should be avoided during the monsoon season as it rains pretty heavily and it becomes a high landslide-prone area.